Tail-robust estimation of factor-adjusted vector autoregressive models for high-dimensional time series: Real data application

 \section{Real data application}

 We use the proposed tail-robust estimation method for the factor-adjusted VAR model, to forecast a large set of major US macroeconomic variables taken from the Federal Reserve Economic Data monthly database (FRED-MD).
-FRED-MD is maintained by the St.\ Louis Federal Reserve Bank, with monthly updates of the data released; we refer to \citet{McCracken2015} for further description of the dataset including the suggested variable-specific transformations for stationarity.
-We consider the variables with no missing values and standardise each series using its mean absolute deviation.
-In the end, the dataset contains the observations from 108 variables ($p = 108$) between 1960-02 and 2023-11 ($n = 767$).
-FRED-MD has popularly been analysed in the factor modelling literature as a benchmark dataset, and the presence of a handful of factors driving the pervasive cross-sectional correlations is evident from \Cref{fig:eigen_fredmd}.
-Also, noticing that outliers have been manually removed from the dataset prior to further analysis in the literature \citep{Kock2024}, the use of our tail-robust method is well-motivated.
-Upon truncating the data, with $\tau$ selected as described in \Cref{sec:CV_tune_tau}, we select the number of factors $r$ using the three information criteria of \citet{Bai2002}, all of which return $7$ as the factor number.
+FRED-MD is maintained by the St.\ Louis Federal Reserve Bank, with monthly updates of the data released. \cred{Following \citet{McCracken2015} we perform variable-specific transformations for stationarity, which involve differencing or logarithmic transforms and combinations therefore; we refer to the paper for their detail.} We consider the variables with no missing values which results in the dataset containing the observations from 108 variables ($p = 108$) between 1960-02 and 2023-11 ($n = 767$).
+FRED-MD has popularly been analysed in the factor modelling literature as a benchmark dataset, and the presence of a handful of factors driving the pervasive cross-sectional correlations is evident from \Cref{fig:eigen_fredmd}. \cred{In some prior analyses, extreme observations were removed manually \citep{Kock2024}, which motivates the use of our proposed tail-robust method which handles the extreme observations due to heavy tails in a data-driven manner, without any manual removal.} We select the number of factors $r$ using the three information criteria of \citet{Bai2002}, all of which return $7$ as the factor number.

 We perform a rolling window-based forecasting exercise with the window size $T = 120$ (corresponding to $10$ years of data).
-At each $t \ge T$, we estimate the model in~\eqref{eq:fac_adj_model_def} using the preceding $T$ observations as described in Section~\ref{sec:method} where, for the VAR order, we consider $d \in \{1, \ldots, 5\}$; we denote all such estimators with the subscripts $t$ and $T$.
-Then, we generate the $h$-step ahead forecast of $\bX_{t + h}$ as described in \citet{Barigozzi2024}.
+At each $t \ge T$, using the preceding $T$ observations, we standardise each of the series with the median absolute deviation and then estimate the model in~\eqref{eq:fac_adj_model_def} as described in Section~\ref{sec:method} where, for the VAR order, we consider $d \in \{1, \ldots, 5\}$; we denote all such estimators with the subscripts $t$ and $T$.
+Then, we generate the $h$-step ahead forecast of $\bX_{t + h}$ following \citet{stock2002forecasting}, see also \citet{Barigozzi2024}.
 Specifically, for the common component, we estimate the best linear predictor of $\bchi_{t + h}$ given the preceding~$T$ observations, as